KENNETH & GABRIEL

 What's the dress code for the wedding?

-Tropical Formal:
+Tropical Cocktail

 Lightweight, natural fabrics like linen, cotton, silk, or chiffon work best in the climate.
 A guayabera (short or long sleeve) and lightweight trousers is a great option and is considered formal in the region.
 A skirt, midi/maxi dress, or jumpsuits are great options as well.
 Suits and jackets are not required.